pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 The class :class:`~eventsourcing.dcb.domain.Slice` is designed to support "vertical slice architecture" with DCB.
 It extends the :class:`~eventsourcing.dcb.domain.Perspective` class.
 The idea of "vertical slices" is that individual use cases can be implemented with pieces of code that are entirely independent of each other.
-Slices can implement command and query use cases.
+Slices can support both command and query use cases.

 The three important aspects of a slice are: